Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 libVision_Media.so
 ```

 If you would like to install Vision SDK packages to support run-time distribution of your application, you only need to install the following _azure-ai-vision-runtime_ packages.
-Note however that they will contain more libraries than mentioned about, since the core packages are used by other Vision SDK APIs.
+Note however that they will contain more libraries than mentioned about, since the common packages are used by other Vision SDK APIs.
-   * _azure-ai-vision-runtime-core_
+   * _azure-ai-vision-runtime-common_
-   * _azure-ai-vision-runtime-core-media_
+   * _azure-ai-vision-runtime-common-media_
    * _azure-ai-vision-runtime-image-analysis_

 ## References